THE PORT CITY INTERNSHIP

 Small Groups Intern

-The Small Groups Intern will work with the SM Volunteer & Community Coordinator creating effective small group communities in the middle school ministry.
-This intern will learn the ways in which the student ministries seeks to train and care for its middle school small group leaders (planning and executing volunteer meetings, preparing small group materials, communication strategies).
-They will also assist the SM Volunteer & Community Coordinator in creating community for the ministry’s small group leaders both in weekly meetings and outside of those times as well (trainings, parties, celebrations, etc.).
+This intern will work with the SM Volunteer & Community Coordinator to create effective small group communities in the middle school ministry.
+The intern will learn the ways in which Student Ministries seeks to train and care for its middle school small group leaders through planning and executing volunteer meetings, preparing small group materials, and developing communication strategies.
+A small group intern will also assist in creating community for small group leaders both in weekly meetings and outside of those times through trainings, parties, and celebrations.

-The Media Intern will work with the Tsunami Staff (supported by the Wilmington Creative Staff) to curate, collect, and create digital media for the student ministries.
-This intern will learn the heartbeat of the middle school ministry and work to capture images and video and then create digital content to tell the story of what God is doing in the student ministries in various contexts (e.g. website, social media, SM gatherings, text messages, etc.)
+This intern will work with the Tsunami Staff, supported by the Wilmington Creative Staff, to curate, collect, and create digital media for Student Ministries.
+The intern will learn the heartbeat of the middle school ministry by capturing images and video and creating digital content that tells the story of what God is doing in Student Ministries across various contexts, including the website, social media, gatherings, and text communication.

 Discipleship Intern

-The Tsunami Discipleship Intern will work with the Middle School Pastor to execute the discipleship aspects of the student ministries.
-This intern will learn how the middle school ministry works to create discipleship environments for students, in particular the content (messages, small group materials, Bible studies, devotionals—both for students and leaders).
-They will also work with the middle school team in executing some logistical functions of other discipleship environments/steps like retreats or the baptism process, etc.
+This intern will work with the Middle School Pastor to help execute the discipleship aspects of Student Ministries.
+The intern will learn how the middle school ministry creates discipleship environments for students, with a particular focus on content such as messages, small group materials, Bible studies, and devotionals for both students and leaders.
+The discipleship intern will also work with the middle school team to help execute logistical elements of other discipleship environments and next steps, including retreats and the baptism process.

-The Programming and Welcome Intern will work with the Middle School Pastor to create engaging programs and welcoming environments for the middle school students who attend our Wednesday night gatherings.
-This intern will assist in creating the programming aspects (games/visuals/skits/graphics, etc.) used on Wednesday nights to engage middle schoolers during the gathering.
-This intern will also work to lead the Tsunami Welcome & Connect team who welcomes middle schoolers into our environment.
+This intern will work with the Middle School Pastor to create engaging programs and welcoming environments for middle school students who attend Wednesday night gatherings.
+The intern will assist in developing programming elements such as games, visuals, skits, and graphics that help engage middle schoolers during the gathering, and will also help lead the Tsunami Welcome & Connect team that welcomes students into the environment.

 The ideal candidate for a Student Ministry intern is someone who is outgoing and responsible and loves to work collaboratively with others.
 A student ministry intern will have the opportunity to work alongside an energetic staff team to create environments for middle school students to connect with each other and their leaders while also being challenged to grow in their relationships with Jesus.
 The ideal intern will be able to take direction and be excited to learn and try new things while growing in their interpersonal skills and in their relationship with and reliance on Jesus.